Algorithms (cdl.algorithms)#

 Return function FWHM

-Find the x indexes where the corresponding y is the closest to zero
+Find the x indices where the corresponding y is the closest to zero

 Parameters: